openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Response

 The value of the `credential` claim in the credential response MUST be a JSON Object.
-MUST NOT be re-encoded.
+Credentials of this format MUST NOT be re-encoded.

 The following is a non-normative example of a credential issuance response with format `ldp_vc`.